Metabolic Syndrome greatly increases the likelihood of

 specific), a realistic exercise program combined with

-nutritional guidance and a support network that will help you
+nutritional guidance, advice on combating carbohydrate addiction and a support network that will help you

 change unhealthy lifestyle choices.
 Together, these factors can